Current trends in electronic payments

 Background information: NFC allows for wireless data transmission between electronic devices over a short distance (up to roughly 4 cm).

-Strong rise in contactless payments in 2020
+Strong rise in contactless payments since 2020

 Contactless card payments